Literature DB >> 28944011

 Influence of climate and soil conditions

-Although MAP influenced leaf nutrient resorption in the precipitation gradient, results of SEM showed that soil N and P directly affected and contributed more explanation to N and P resorption of most species.
+Although MAP influenced leaf nutrient resorption in the precipitation gradient, results of SEM showed that soil n class="Chemical">N and P directly affected and conpan>tributed more explanationpan> to n class="Chemical">N and P resorption of most species.
 This result suggests soil nutrient exerts a dominant control of NRE and PRE, while precipitation indirectly influences resorption through soil nutrient status, which is consistent with most of previous studies (Aerts, 1996; Aerts & Chapin, 2000; Yuan & Chen, 2015).
 Soil nutrient is essential for determining nutrient resorption in grasslands (Aerts & Chapin, 2000).
 Plants grown in nutrient‐poor environments have higher resorption capacity than those in nutrient‐rich environments (Killingbeck, 1996; Ralhan & Singh, 1987; Wright & Westoby, 2003).
 Plants either absorb soil nutrients or resorb nutrients from their own senesced tissues, with processes including a series of cost input mechanisms (Aerts & Chapin, 2000; Rejmánková, 2005).
 Nutrient resorption capacity is actually a trade‐off between the costs of soil nutrient uptake and leaf nutrient resorption (Ratnam et al., 2008).
 With the increase in soil nutrients content, the cost of nutrient resorption from senesced tissues is increasing, while the relative cost of directly soil nutrient uptake is decreasing (Wright & Westoby, 2003).

 Influence of leaf nutrient